 Please CLICK HERE to place your order for a half or whole 2017 beef.

-2016 Grassfed Beef cuts available at Local Farmer’s Markets and at the ranch.
+2016 Grassfed Beef cuts still available at Local Farmer’s Markets and at the ranch.

 Your Source for Quality, Healthful, Locally Produced, Meats